-Note: Contacts with this designation must be trained in the use of the relevant portion of the Oracle Service Cloud Solution for their position.
+Note: Contacts with this designation must be trained in the use of the relevant portion of the Oracle B2C Service Solution for their position.
 If it becomes apparent that a contact with this designation does not have sufficient training we will work with the Contact Manager to assist in obtaining the proper training or to re-designate the contact in question.

 Knowledge Base Access: A contact with this designation can search our collection of knowledge base articles for troubleshooting and how-to type questions, in addition to Product Documentation and Tutorials.